amalroy/amalroy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD Student at [Department of Computer Science and Automation](csa.iisc.ac.in), [Indian Institute of Science, Bangalore](iisc.ac.in).
+I am a PhD Student at [Department of Computer Science and Automation](https://csa.iisc.ac.in), [Indian Institute of Science, Bangalore](https://iisc.ac.in).
 .
+I am advised by [Prof. Y Narahari](https://gtl.csa.iisc.ac.in/hari) and [Prof. Chandramani Singh](https://faculty.dese.iisc.ac.in/chandramani/).
 My broad research interests include dynamical systems, mean field games and optimization.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.